Office:San Diego (North County)

 Practice Groups and Client Sectors:Transactional Law, Technology, Intellectual Property, Litigation, Corporate

-Areas of Focus:Intellectual Property Transactions, Emerging Companies, Intellectual Property Transactions and Due Diligence, Intellectual Property Litigation, Patent Counseling and Prosecution, Medical Devices, Trademarks & Copyrights, Life Sciences, Startups and Startup Financing, Food and Drug Regulatory, Commercial Transactions, Technology Licensing
+Areas of Focus:Intellectual Property Transactions, Emerging Companies, Intellectual Property Transactions and Due Diligence, Intellectual Property Litigation, Patent Counseling and Prosecution, Medical Devices, Trademarks & Copyrights, Life Sciences, Emerging Companies and Venture Capital, Food and Drug Regulatory, Commercial Transactions, Technology Licensing

 Leveraging two decades of intellectual property (IP) counseling experience as both in-house and outside counsel, Dave brings a Chief-IP counsel-type comprehensive and personalized perspective to his law practice.
 His business-centered mindset fosters the smooth flow of commerce rather than being an impediment thereto, while at the same time accounting for and minimizing risks and rapidly executing on strategic IP opportunities.
 Responsive, transparent, personable, inquisitive, and team-oriented are terms that aptly describe Dave’s seasoned approach.
 Intellectual Property comprises a business tool/asset, whether it is a patent, trademark, copyright, trade secret, license, or other bundle of IP-related contractual rights, and Dave is an expert at securing and protecting such rights as well as evaluating and maximizing their value for his clients.